 There are good reasons why agents don’t like it when owners stick around during a showing or open house.
 If you do this, then you’re the third wheel.
 Buyers already have a bit of apprehension when viewing a property; this only increases when the owners are home.
 It feels like they (the buyers) are intruding.
 The real estate agent is there to encourage offers and showcase the property.
 Your presence there only makes this more complicated, and there’s always the chance that you’ll say something which drives the buyer away.

 If you’re going to do any repairs, make sure you do them before the house hits the market.
 Sometimes sellers will say to buyers that they plan to make repairs which to the buyers becomes an expectation.
 But what if those repairs are expensive or you change your mind?
 Not following through on repairs can cause deals to fall through or upset the relationship between the agent and seller.
 Don’t promise any repairs unless you’ve budgeted for them and entirely certain you intend to fix them.

 Giving agents no room to breath

-Until you’re on the market it’s hard to know what you’re going to get.
-Selling your home might be the only thing on your mind but your agent will have other things that call for his attention as well.
-A seller who constantly needs the agents undivided attention or who tries to micromanage every step of the process can wear down an agent fast.
-Unless it’s an emergency put the phone down and take a deep breath.
-An agent who isn’t constantly being pestered will be able to do a better job.
+Until you’re on the market, it’s hard to know what you’re going to get.
+Selling your home might be the only thing on your mind, but your agent will have other things that call for his attention as well.
+A seller who continually needs the agent’s undivided attention or who tries to micromanage every step of the process can wear down an agent fast.
+Unless it’s an emergency, put the phone down and take a deep breath.
+An agent who isn’t continually being pestered will be able to do a better job.

 Not keeping the home tidy

-It’s a bit harder to entice potential buyers if you can’t keep the house tidy and clean.
-You may have had professional photos that were taken and expert staging done but it’s still your responsibility to keep the home in order.
-Not keeping cleanliness to a certain standard makes the home look like it’s worth less than it’s on the market for and forces the agent to do a last minute clean before doing a showing.
+It’s a bit harder to entice potential buyers if you can’t keep the house neat and clean.
+You may have had professional photos that were taken and expert staging done, but it’s still your responsibility to keep the home in order.
+Not keeping cleanliness to a certain standard makes your home look like it’s worth less than it’s on the market for and forces the agent to do a last-minute clean before doing a showing.